 Once you’ve chosen a provider, schedule your session for a time when you can have at least an hour in a quiet, private space.
 If possible, allow some buffer time afterward in case you need time to process emotions before jumping back into your day.

-Therapy is a space where you can bring up anything you’re feeling, including nervousness, discomfort, or even uncertainty about being there.
+Therapy is a space where you can bring up anything you're feeling, including nervousness, discomfort, or even uncertainty about being there.
 These emotions often hold valuable insights and can guide your healing process.
-If any feelings become overwhelming, your therapist will provide tools to help manage them.
+If any feelings become overwhelming, your provider will provide tools to help manage them.

 You'll receive an email and text with your virtual session link when it's time for your appointment.